Hey Joe | Chords + Lyrics

 - E7 is the I chord in the blues and our final destination.

-Or, you could think of this as all a minor blues, although E is major (compare with I Heard It Through The Grapevine’s chords)
+Or, you could think of this as all a minor blues, although E is major (compare this with I Heard It Through The Grapevine’s chords)

 - C is IV